 It's no surprise that Port Donnel is one of our most popular holiday cottages.
 Rockcliffe village is part of the Trust's 109 acre nature reserve of coastline, fringed with wild flowers, sailing villages and a bird sanctuary.

 At the end of a small private road, this secluded bright white cottage looks out onto the winding water of the Urr estuary.
 The garden leads to a private pebble beach.
-If you prefer gazing out to sea from the comfort of indoors there's an open fire in the sitting room.

 On 2 storeys, 5 guests can be accommodated in this comfortable cottage: -